KYVENetwork/docs/docs/validators/protocol_nodes/installation.md

   </TabItem>
   <TabItem value="kaon" label="Kaon">
-    Since Kaon is a testnet it is actually recommended to enable autodownload because many upgrades are performed.
+    Since Kaon is a testnet it is actually recommended to enable auto download because many upgrades are performed.

 ```bash
 ./kysor init \